venkyg88/wdpr-validators-android/README.md

 # Why?

-The following library block provides both basic and complex methods for input validation enabling diffenent teams in Disney to use the feature they require for the appilcation instead of writing the boilerplate.
+The following library block provides the email validation which cover most of the Invalid email messages enabling diffenent teams in Disney to use the feature they require for the appilcation instead of writing the boilerplate.
 This helps to maintian consistency across different teams working on different applications.

 ## Getting Started